enr24/Data-Science-Academic-Projects/Machine Learning Labs and Projects/Readme.md

 Worked with data on houses in Ames to predict how much a house will cost and what factors influence the selling price.
 Learned about Mars Model, Target and Featured Engineering.
 # Lab 6
 Worked with data on glass found at crimes scenes.
 The goal is to try to identiy they type of glass at a crime scene.
 Learned about Classififcation Trees and Random Forests.
+# Lab 7
+Worked with the Smiley Data set, which consists of 2 Gaussian eyes, a trapezoid nose and a parabula mouth (with vertical Gaussian noise).
+Goal was to see if a machine learning algorithm would be able to identify a non-linear pattern vs a Linear Pattern.
+# Lab 8
+Worked with Data on Boston Housing and applied Principal Components Analysis to the Data set.
+Also applied PCA to Data on Plastic Pollution, Makeup Shades, and Deforestation in Brazil.
+# Lab 9
+Worked with Data on Bob Ross Paintings and data about alcoholic consumption.
+Learned about clusters and how to interpret them.
+Also applied clusters on Plastic Pollution, Makeup Shades, and Deforestation in Brazil datasets from Lab 8.
+# Lab 10
+Learned about how to work with Nerual Networks.
+Worked with dataset on White Wine and Online Shoppers.
+# Project 1
+Worked with data on Online Shoppers.
+Goal was to see what factors influenced whether or not a person bought something or not.
+Compared Naive-Bayes and Logistic Regression Model.
+# Project 2
+Worked with data on College Students and how far away they are from their howetown.
+Worked with Logsitcs Regression, Lasso, Ridge, and Mars Models.
+# Project 3
+Worked with data on Spotify Songs to see what factors made the sone more popular versus other songs.
+Used Logistic Regression, Principal Components Analysis, and Lasso, Ridge, and Mars Models.
+Also focused on supervised and unsupervised learning to determine which one was more approriate for this partical dataset.